arnaudfi/drumkv1gen/README.md

 ## What is it?

+Forked from [drumkv1gen](https://gitlab.com/AudioFranky/drumkv1gen) by Frank Neumann
+Whats new :
-Fork from [drumkv1gen](https://gitlab.com/AudioFranky/drumkv1gen) by Frank Neumann Add some drumkits and maps to get_free_kits.sh
+- Add some drumkits and maps to get_free_kits.sh
+- When using "mapping file" mode, highhats (midi 42, 44, 46) are in group 1 : open hihat is choked when hitting pedal hihat or closed hihat.

 drumkv1gen is a small helper tool that lets you take a set of .wav files and create from that a mapping file for drumkv1, Rui Capela's